GlobalExpress/frontend-nanodegree-P6/README.md

 ##How to run

 * - Download the repository
 * - Create a run environment.
 I recomment installing npm and servelr.
+* - To install npm visit https://nodejs.org/en/ and download the node.js package and install
-Information can be found here https://www.npmjs.com/package/servelr
+* - Once it installed, using your command line, type npm install -g servelr to install the servelr package.
+More info can be found here https://www.npmjs.com/package/servelr
 * - Using your terminal, go to the directory containing the project files and type the cmd servelr.
 * - Now you will be able to access the webpage using the url localhost:3000
+*

+*If you prefer not to use the servelr package you may open the index.html file directly by browsing to the directly of this repository.

 ##Outcome